senorkrabs/aws-management-and-governance-samples/AWSSystemsManager/CentralizedPatchManagement/README.md

 5. If the instance is in a stopped state, the automation will (optionally) start the instance and wait for it to check in (online status) with Systems Manager.
 6. The workflow patches the instance using the Run Command document ```AWS-RunPatchBaseline``` with the operation specified from the execution parameters (`Scan` or `Install`)
 7. Results from the Run Command task are sent to the centralized S3 bucket.
 Patch Compliance data is reported to Patch Manager.
-8. The workflow (optionally) performs an inventory on the instance by creating a temporary State Manager association that executes the run command `AWS-GatherSoftwareInventory` on the instance.
+8. The workflow (optionally) performs an inventory on the instance by creating a temporary State Manager association that executes the `AWS-GatherSoftwareInventory` policy document on the instance.
 Inventory data is written to Systems Manager Inventory within the region.
   **Note**: It is recommended that you create State Manager Association for `AWS-GatherSoftwareInventory` in the account to target all instances instead.
 The approach of creating a temporary association that this workflow uses can affect what inventory data is displayed within the *Inventory* section of the Systems Manager console within the account and region.
 9. The workflow checks if the instance was stopped at the beginning of the workflow.
 If so, it proceeds to stop the instance.
   **Important:** The workflow has no way to determine if the instance enters active use during the patching.
 It is assumed that the workflow will run during a maintenance Window where the instance will not be in use.